Glossary

 def's

-The indegree of a vertex of a digraph is the number of edges ending in that vertex.
-The outdegree of a vertex of a digraph is the number of edges starting in that vertex.
+The indegree of a vertex in a digraph is the number of edges ending in that vertex.
+The outdegree is the number of edges starting in that vertex.

 def

-A digraph is balanced if the indegree is euqal to the outdegree for each vertex.
+A digraph is balanced if the indegree is equal to the outdegree for each vertex.

 def